Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/File-Format/Events.md

 | `u2` [(SortOrder)][sortorder]             | ModLoadOrderSort            | Y     | Sorting mode for load order reorderer.          |
 | `u4` [(GridDisplayMode)][griddisplaymode] | LoadoutGridStyle            | Z     | Display mode for LoadoutGrid.                   |

-## PackageUpdated
+## PackageVersionChanged

 !!! info "This event indicates that a package has been updated to a new version."

-This discards the previous manifest at `OldMetadataIdx` and replaces it with the new manifest at `NewMetadataIdx`.
+This upgrades a package at [PackageIdIdx] from the old (previous) version to the new version at `NewPackageVerIdx`.

-!!! note "`NewMetadataIdx` can point to either a newly written manifest or a previous one"
+!!! note "`NewPackageVerIdx` can point to either a newly written manifest or a previous one"

     It's a previous one in case of a rollback/undo, otherwise it's a new one.

-!!! note "Some mods can receive updates quite often"

-    That's why `OldMetadatIdx` and `NewMetadataIdx` are evenly distributed in bits.

 ### Messages